qfpl/reflex-tutorial/blog/drafts/reflex/basics/events.md

 ## What is an `Event`?

-An `Event` in the flavour of FRP is used to represent something that has values of a particular type at various instants of time.
+An `Event` is used to represent something that has values of a particular type at various instants of time.

 An `Event` in `reflex` looks like this: